 • Corporate Income Tax (IRC): Companies pay tax on their profits at a competitive rate (generally 19 percent).

-• Other taxes: Depending on the company’s activity and structure, there may be additional taxes such as Municipal Property Tax (IMI).
+• Other taxes: Depending on the company’s activity and structure, additional taxes, such as Municipal Property Tax (IMI), may apply.

-• Filing and payment: Companies must file tax returns and make payments electronically or through designated entities.
+• Filing and payment: Companies must file tax returns, provide financial statements, and make payments electronically or through designated bank account entities.

-Frequently Asked Questions about Company Registration in Portugal
+Frequently Asked Questions about Registering Companies in Portugal

 How do I verify a company in Portugal?